martysl/aibot-os/README.md

 - [ ] Bot not have automatic upload sounds to second life/opensimulator just send mp3 link (maybe in future media on prim, we will see)
 - [ ] Bot not put texture on prim just say a link in local chat (opensim can implement this, second life - only media on prim)
 - [ ] Cant send audio to api even via link (not implemented on bot side)
-- [ ] max resonse text is only 250 characters (in teory limits of second life/opensim but you can experiment)
+- [ ] max response text is only 250 characters (in teory limits of second life/opensim but you can experiment)
 ## what i wish to add someday with free time
 - To shape be able to make a song with response on prompt and some api
 - Use dynamic texture to automatic put image on prim